 Before we left for our Santorini holiday, one of my colleagues asked me to bring her some miracle soaps with volcanic ash from the island.
-That was the first time I’ve heard about these skincare products and their great qualities especially for people with combination or oily skin.
+That was the first time I’d heard about these skincare products and their great qualities, especially for people with combination or oily skin.

-The soap is black and it’s made with olive oil and volcanic ash from Santorini.
+The black soap is made with olive oil and volcanic ash from Santorini.

 Other types of appreciated skincare products you must buy from the island are the vinsanto soaps (a red wine scrub soap, with antioxidants and anti-aging properties), or the donkey milk skincare products (reduce skin inflammation, and soothes dry and damaged skin).